-Although God never tempts any man with evil, He permits temptation to come (James 1:13).
+Although God never tempts any man with evil, He permits temptation to come.
+(See James 1:13.)
 It is God's will that every man be tested and tried.
-It would seem that greater the ministry of a man, greater is the temptation that he must encounter.
+It would seem that the greater the ministry of a man, the greater the temptation that he must encounter.
 Thus it was true with our Lord.